-CCR advocacy program manager Aliya Hussain will participate at an evening symposium, What Does it Mean to Make Art at Guantanamo?, as part of the ongoing exhibit Ode to the Sea: Art from Guantánamo Bay, which will run until November 17.
+CCR advocacy program manager Aliya Hussain will participate in an evening symposium, What Does it Mean to Make Art at Guantanamo?, as part of the ongoing exhibit Ode to the Sea: Art from Guantánamo Bay, which will run until January 26.

 Karol Mason, President of John Jay College, will make opening remarks.